 What is levalbuterol inhalation (Xopenex HFA)?

-Levalbuterol is a bronchodilator.
-It works by relaxing muscles in the airways to improve breathing.
+Levalbuterol is a bronchodilator that relaxes muscles in the airways and increases air flow to the lungs.

-Levalbuterol inhalation is used to treat reversible obstructive airway conditions such as asthma, bronchitis, and emphysema.
+Levalbuterol inhalation is used to treat or prevent bronchospasm in people with reversible obstructive airway disease.

 What are the possible side effects of levalbuterol inhalation (Xopenex HFA)?